owncloud-archive/documentation/admin_manual/configuration_server/occ_command.rst

  user
-  user:add            adds a user user:delete         deletes the specified user user:lastseen       shows when the user was logged it last
+  user:add            adds a user user:delete         deletes the specified user user:lastseen       shows when the user was logged in last time user:report         shows how many users have access user:resetpassword  Resets the password of the named user
-                      time
-  user:report         shows how many users have access user:resetpassword  Resets the password of the named user